Admission for Undergraduate Students

 First year students may be admitted for fall and spring semesters and are eligible for early enrollment the preceding summer or winter terms.
 Admission to some programs in the College of Creative Arts and Nursing is available only in the fall semester except by special permission.

-Dates for notification of admission and your confirmation of acceptance are listed online (www.MiamiOH.edu/admission/) and in your admission packet.
+Dates for notification of admission and your deadlines to accept Miami’s offers of admission are listed online (www.MiamiOH.edu/admission/) and in your admission packet.

 As a member of the National Association of College Admission Counseling, Miami University supports the Statement of Principles of Good Practice and “permits candidates to choose, without penalty, among offers of admission and financial aid until May 1.
 Candidates admitted under an early decision program are recognized exceptions to this provision.”
 (Section II, A, 6).

-Dates for transfer student notification of admission and confirmation of enrollment are listed online (www.MiamiOH.edu/admission/transfer) and in the transfer admission packet.
+Dates for transfer student notification of admission and deadlines to accept Miami’s offers of admission are listed online (www.MiamiOH.edu/admission/transfer) and in the transfer admission packet.

 New Student Orientation